 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy ?
 Thank you!

 I have to admit, I definitely got caught up in wedding fever when I was planning my wedding.
-Luckily, we were able to keep our expenses low (you can read all about our budget here!), so why was I so obsessed with a bunch of fancy extras?
-It’s these extras where everyone, whether you’re planning a big, go-all-out wedding or small, family-only affair, can save money on for their wedding.
+Luckily, we were able to keep our expenses low (you can read all about our budget here!)

-If you’re planning a wedding and looking for ways to save money without looking cheap, here are a few frugal ways to plan the perfect affordable wedding.
+So, if you’re planning a wedding and looking for some new ways to save money without looking cheap, here are a few frugal ways to plan the perfect affordable wedding.

 Re-think Wedding Favors

 Seriously, how many people enjoyed and/or kept the favors they received at other peoples weddings?
 And before you think I’m cheap, I scoured wedding forums, and pretty much the overwhelming conclusion is to save money by not doing wedding favors.

 That said, if you absolutely must have wedding favors, the most popular ones have been edible!
 Think: chocolate, candy, cookies, mini-pies.

 Edible wedding favors are perfect because they can be consumed after your wedding or if they’re small and transportable, taken back on the plane by all your far-flung relatives and friends.
 Who doesn’t love snacking on delicious treats after an incredibly fun party? 🙂